Alternate Forms of Project Delivery overview

 LanguagesEnglish

-Primary audienceArchitects, engineers, contractors, and owners working on Alberta projects, plus younger professionals selecting a delivery method for the first time
+Primary audienceArchitects, engineers, contractors, and owners working on Alberta projects; also useful for younger professionals choosing a delivery method for the first time

-ExAC relevanceSupplementary resource on Examitect's ExAC study plan for Section 4, category 9.1 (Compare the different types of construction project delivery)
+ExAC relevanceSupplementary reference on Examitect's ExAC study plan for Section 4, category 9.1 (Compare the different types of construction project delivery)

-Where to accessAAA practice resources, occasionally circulated through firm document libraries
+Where to accessAAA practice resources; occasionally in firm document libraries

 Why AFPD matters for the ExAC

-The ExAC tests whether you can match a delivery method to an owner's constraints (fixed budget, fast schedule, single point of responsibility, public tender requirement).
-Reading AFPD before the exam helps you recognize those cues quickly because the document explicitly lists which conditions favour each method.
+The ExAC tests whether you can match a delivery method to an owner's constraints: fixed budget, fast schedule, single point of responsibility, public tender requirement.
+AFPD explicitly lists which conditions favour each method, so reading it before the exam sharpens that recognition.

 Inside AFPD: the four delivery categories